Interaction of household income, consumption and wealth - statistics on main results

 Consumption is described according to the Classification of individual consumption by purpose (COICOP) for each household.
 Total consumption is obtained by adding up all COICOP items and (as with income) this total is divided by the number of 'equivalent adults' using the same modified OECD scale.
 The resulting figures are used to compute equivalised expenditures, which are attributed to each member of the household, in order to compute the 'low levels of expenditure' indicator.

-EU-SILC and HBS data are matched according to the year of reference for HBS, so as to obtain a fused dataset containing household-level information on both income and consumption.
-The results are considered valid "around 2010".
+EU-SILC and HBS data are matched according to the year of reference for HBS, such as to obtain a fused dataset containing household-level information on both income and consumption.
+The results are considered valid "around 2010" and “around 2015”.
 For more details on the statistical matching of EU-SILC and HBS, please see another Statistics Explained article describing the methodology used.

 In order to support its agenda for social fairness and a good balance between economic and social goals, the European Commission has stressed the need to bring social indicators up to a par with macroeconomic indicators within the EU's reinforced macroeconomic governance.
 To this end, it is important to ensure the availability of harmonised statistics at EU level that cover the distributional aspects of households' income, consumption and wealth (ICW).